Divay292/myOS/README.md

 # myOS operating system
-myOS is a x86 based operating system made entirely in nasm assembly and C. This OS implements the FAT file system.
+myOS is a fully functional custom built x86 based operating system made entirely in nasm assembly and C. This OS implements the FAT file system.

 ## Requirements